-Volatile organic compounds are gaseous compounds that may evaporate, for example, from building materials, interior decorative materials or detergents.
+Volatile organic compounds are compounds that evaporate from products such as building and interior decoration materials and detergents.
 The EU's VOC directive limits the amount of VOCs, such as solvents, used in paints meant for painting buildings.
 Separate VOC limits have been specified for waterborne and solvent-based paints.
 The VOC emissions of waterborne paints are significantly lower.